vga101/gaiasky/README.md

 Both versions will automatically install the JRE if it is not present in the system.
-To install the Gaia Sky, just double click on the installer and then follow the on-screen instructions.
+To install Gaia Sky, just double click on the installer and then follow the on-screen instructions.
 You will need to choose the directory where the application is to be installed.